University of the Pacific

 I remained his apprentice rider.

-is oddly the same
+It is oddly the same

-for me now, writing these words--
+for me now, writing these words–

 a poem thrown together